 Some of the grandmothers and househelps interviewed at the household appeared to be meticulous when it came to following medicine regimen or checking for some health and safety information on the medicines before administering to the index children.
 In general, it was evident from their responses that non-maternal caregivers were very active agents in household post-illness treatment management practices.
 The negative consequences of administering overdose or expired medicines and skipping regimen were cited by maternal caregivers against househelps.
 Perhaps, their low educational level, improper briefing from maternal caregivers, combining childcare with other household chores and negative reciprocity might explain these negative practices.
-While the effects of these negative practices may be very consequential for the parents-emotionally or financially, the effect on the innocent child or children may be far reaching.
+While the effects of these negative practices may be very consequential for the parentsemotionally or financially, the effect on the innocent child or children may be far reaching.
 This may include severe pain, prolonged illness, deformity or death.

 The importance of formal higher education cannot be understated and for women, formal education provides a lot of returns to them as individuals and to the larger society in general.
 This is worthwhile since they may bring knowledge acquired from higher education to bear on childcare, but this may also affect childcare negatively due to competing demands on their time for studies and childcare.
 Almost all the grandmothers interviewed have no formal education.
 Similarly, most of the househelps had only basic education.
 It was, however, noteworthy to note that some mothers were making conscious efforts to actively engage their non-maternal counterparts through the use of mobile phones.
 There is no single proven means of identifying children's hunger and satiation cues.
-Nonetheless, some cues such as crying, mouthing, verbalisation and gesturing could be described as 'good enough' compared to caregivers who relied on personal intuition or perception such as bigness or smallness of child's stomach or how long the child has played.
+Nonetheless, some cues such as crying, mouthing, verbalisation and gesturing could be described as 'good enough' compared to caregivers who relied on personal intuition or be described as 'good enough' compared to caregivers who relied on personal intuition or be described as bigness or smallness of child's stomach or how long the child has perception such as bigness or smallness of child's stomach or how long the child has played.
+Certainly, this cannot be a good indicator since human intuitions vary all the played.
 Certainly, this cannot be a good indicator since human intuitions vary all the time.
-Besides, it was identified that, in some households, different hunger and satiation cues were being employed by the two caregivers for the same index child.
-While this may not come with adverse consequences on the nutritional needs of such children, there is also the possibility of this becoming the case.
+Besides. it was identified that, in some households, different hunger and satiation tues were being employed by the two caregivers for the same index child.
+While this may cues with adverse consequences on the nutritional needs of such children, there is not come with adverse consequences on the nutritional needs of such children, there is also the possibility of this becoming the case.
 It has the potential of leading to over or under-feeding the index child.
 The application of intuition to determine a child's hunger and satiation as well as variations in caregiver's hunger and satiation cues may be considered as unassertive practices that have to be re-considered and streamlined.

 Forced feeding is a characteristic of authoritarian or controlling feeding style (Engle et al., 2000; Wondafrash et al., 2012) which is generally not encouraged due to its negative effect on children nutrients intake (Nti & Lartey, 2007) or difficulty in monitoring child's food intake which may eventually lead to child obesity (Engle).
-Similarly, authoritarian feeding has been linked to children's lower intake of fruit, juices, and vegetables (Patrick et al., 2005); a development that could have negative effects on children's food preferences and self-regulation of energy intake as well as dietary intake and disruption in children's short-term behavioural control of food intake (Savage, Fisher, & Birch, 2007).
+Similarly, authoritarian feeding has been linked to children's lower intake of fruit, juices, and vegetables (Patrick et al., 2005); a development that could have negative effects on children's food preferences and self-regulation of energy intake as well as dietary intake and disruption in children's short-term behavioural control of food intake (Savage, Fisher,

+& Birch, 2007).